Mike Greenwell: Personal life and death

-In 2022, Mike Greenwell was appointed by Florida governor Ron DeSantis to serve the remaining term of county commissioner Franklin B. Mann after Mann had died.
+In 2022, Greenwell was appointed by Florida governor Ron DeSantis to serve the remaining term of county commissioner Franklin B. Mann after Mann had died.
 Greenwell was reelected for a full term in 2024, defeating Amanda Cochran in the Republican primary and Kizzie Fowler in the general election.

 Greenwell operated several businesses, including Big League Builders, a general construction company.
 Greenwell owned an 890 acre ranch in Alva, Florida, which, as a developer and county commissioner, he rezoned in 2023 for land development to include new housing and commercial units.
 He owned an amusement park in Cape Coral, Florida called Mike Greenwell's Bat-A-Ball & Family Fun Park, which opened in 1992.
 The park is now currently under different ownership and was renamed Gator Mike's in honor of Greenwell.

 Greenwell's wife Tracy was a nurse, and they had two sons, both of whom Greenwell coached.
-Bo was drafted as an outfielder in the sixth round of the 2007 MLB Draft; he spent eight years in the minor leagues in the farm systems of the Cleveland Indians (2007–2013) and the Red Sox (2014).
+Bo was drafted as an outfielder in the sixth round of the 2007 MLB draft; he spent eight years in the minor leagues in the farm systems of the Cleveland Indians (2007–2013) and the Red Sox (2014).
 First baseman Garrett started at Santa Fe College in 2011 before transferring to Oral Roberts University in 2013.
 Greenwell was the uncle of Joey Terdoslavich, who played for the Atlanta Braves (2013–2015).

 In mid-August 2025, Greenwell announced that he had been diagnosed with medullary thyroid cancer.
 He died two months later on October 9 at the age of 62.